Chicago White Sox Plan To Take Action After CBS 2 Investigators Expose Parking Scam Outside Sports Venues: Fans Getting Ripped Off By Conmen, Then Hit With Parking Tickets

 “Everyone got their ticket on their dashboard,” said Mora about the rows of cars with tickets.

 On one day, we counted at least 60 illegal parking spots had been sold.
-The conmen charged $40 for each one then gave unsuspecting drivers illegal parking stickers to put in their windows.
+The conmen charged $40 for each one, and then gave unsuspecting drivers illegal parking stickers to put in their windows.
 In less than an hour, the conmen collected about $2,400.

 Chessare said after he was conned, he reported it to the Chicago White Sox and Chicago police.